Burrell Communications Group: 2010s

 2013—Burrell launches Rising Tide, a Tide-sponsored aspirational social network for millennials looking for professional access.
 The program features hip-hop media mogul, Russell Simmons, sharing his wisdom with the young, professional audience.

-2014—Burrell scores a major win the 2013 Toyota Avalon "Only The Name Remains" campaign, starring Academy-Award nominee Idris Elba.
+2014—Burrell scores a major win the 2013 Toyota Avalon "Only The Name Remains" campaign, starring Academy Award nominee Idris Elba.
 The campaign won a Gold National ADDY Award, an Official Webby Award Honoree, and was listed as the FWA Site of the Day.

+2019—Entrepreneur writer Christine Michel Carter named Burrell Communications Group as one of the largest global multicultural marketing firms.

-Clients and Awards
+Clients and awards

 Some among their list of major clients have been using their services for over 30 years, among which are:

 McDonald's, Comcast, Procter and Gamble, General Mills, SuperValu, American Airlines, Toyota, Lilly and Disney's Dreamers Academy.
 They've won major industry awards, including the Clio and a Grand Effie.